Scala Notes

 The forward referencing refers to the ability to reference definitions (variables, methods, classes, etc.) that are declared later in the source code, before they are actually defined.
 You can reference methods and fields that are defined later in the same class or trait.

-val when forward referencing with values to avoid initialization order issues.
+Use lazy val when forward referencing with values to avoid initialization order issues.

-is a value that is not initialized until it is accessed for the first time.
+In Scala, a lazy val is a value that is not initialized until it is accessed for the first time.
 This is known as lazy initialization.
-When you declare a variable as lazy
+When you declare a variable as lazy, its expression is not evaluated until it is needed, which can improve performance and resource usage, especially for expensive computations or I/O operations.

 Key points: